 Join with millions remembering 100 years since the end of World War I

-This year, we all have the chance to mark the centenary of the end of World War 1.
-On 11 November 2018, people around the country will observe Remembrance Sunday.
-They will be reflecting on the lives that were changed irrevocably, and those that were lost.
+This year we mark the centenary of the end of World War 1.
+On Remembrance Sunday 11 November 2018, people around the Commonwealth will be reflecting on the lives that were changed irrevocably, and those that were lost.

 Some 65 million men were mobilised across Europe during World War 1.
 Nearly a third of them – some 21 million – were wounded.
 Another 8.5 million were killed and some 7.7 million were taken prisoners of war.
 All of them had family and friends whose lives were changed forever by the events of 1914-1918.

-This year also gives us the chance to remember but also to pray and work for peace.
+This year gives us the chance to remember, but also to pray and work for peace, looking forward with hope.

 There are many ways in which you, your community, church or school can get involved.
 And, over the coming months, we’ll be keeping you in touch with ways in which you can join in.
 But here are a few big dates for your diary.